jdaster64/ttyd-tot/README.md

-After verifying you have a working copy of the game, simply run the appropriate patcher executable for your platform from the ["Releases" page](https://github.com/jdaster64/ttyd-tot/releases), provide it the unmodified TTYD .iso image, and it will generate a patched copy.
+After verifying you have a working copy of the game, simply run the appropriate patcher executable for your platform from the ["Releases" page](https://github.com/jdaster64/ttyd-tot/releases), provide it the unmodified TTYD .iso image, and it will generate a patched copy of the game, which you can simply run, without any loader codes or such.

+Tower of Trials uses a separate save data file from the original TTYD, so make sure whatever memory card you're using has space for an additional 17 blocks.

 ### Known Issues
 *   No major issues known at the moment.